Back to The Method Room

 Q) Are leather production tanneries up to standard?

 The quality of leather production tanneries can differ.
-Many tanneries follow strict guidelines and have certifications like ISO 9001 and ISO 14001 to ensure high standards for quality and environmental impact.
+Many tanneries, including ours, follow strict guidelines and hold certifications like ISO 9001 and ISO 14001.
+This is in order to maintain quality and environmental standards.

 However, some tanneries may not meet these standards, affecting both product quality and environmental practices.
 It’s important for consumers and industry professionals to choose tanneries that are transparent and certified to ensure better industry standards.